-Whey protein is one of the most common dietary supplement that is usually consumed for the purpose of bodybuilding.
-It is the protein extracted from milk as a byproduct of cheesemaking.
-The liquid that separates while making cheese is filtered, dried and refined into powdered form.
+Whey protein, one of the most common dietary supplement that usually consumed for the purpose of bodybuilding. the protein extracted from milk as a byproduct of cheese making.
+The liquid that separates while making cheese filtered, dried and refined into powdered form.
 Whey protein is exceedingly popular among bodybuilders and people who gym regularly for its benefits such as muscle strengthening and aiding weight loss.
 Although whey protein side effects is a major concern for all the gym goers out there.

 Whey protein also provides the convenience of including a good amount of protein in our diet.
 It is available in powdered form making it simple to consume with water or milk.

 However, despite its many benefits, it does not come without its drawbacks.
 It is important to be aware of the possible side effects of whey protein and potential health risks it poses before making it a part of your diet.

 Things to be aware of before consuming whey protein

 The right dosage that is appropriate for you

 Consumption of whey protein in small amounts is harmless to most adults and children.
 However, the consumption of high doses of whey can lead to many side effects.

 Most of the whey protein side-effects are related to gastrointestinal and digestive distresses such as nausea, stomach cramps, increased bowel movements, reduced appetite.